MC Hammer: Personal life

-At the time of his first album, M.C.
-Hammer opened his own music management firm.
+At the time of his first album, Hammer opened his own music management firm.
 As a result of the success of his third album, Please Hammer Don't Hurt 'Em, Hammer had amassed approximately US$33 million.
 In 1997, Hammer sold his Fremont, California estate and mansion for US$5.3 million, after filing for bankruptcy in 1996.

-Hammer most recently resided in a large ranch-style abode home, situated on a two-acre corner lot in Tracy, California, with his wife Stephanie.
+Hammer most recently resided in a large ranch-style adobe home, situated on a two-acre corner lot in Tracy, California, with his wife Stephanie.
 They met at a church revival meeting and married December 21, 1985.
-They have three sons and two daughters, and also raised Hammer's nephew.
+They have five children and also raised Hammer's nephew.
 It was reported in July 2012 that Hammer was encouraged to marry Whitney Houston by her father at the Super Bowl in 1991.

 Hammer frequently posted about his life and activities on his blog "Look Look Look", as well as other social websites such as Facebook, Myspace and Twitter (being one of the earliest celebrities to contribute and join).
-A self-described "super geek" who consulted for or investing in eight technology companies, Hammer claimed to spend 10–12 hours daily working on his technology projects, and tweeted 30-40 times a day as of 2012.
+A self-described "super geek" who consulted for or invested in eight technology companies, Hammer claimed to spend 10–12 hours daily working on his technology projects, and tweeted 30–40 times a day as of 2012.
 He has been noted as a popularizer and defender of philosophy in his social media posts.
 Hammer was an endorser of the SAFE California Act, which, if passed in November 2012, would have replaced the death penalty.
 However, the proposition was defeated.